Nasrin-Shabani/GNN_for_Graph_Summarization/README.md

 # Graph Neural Networks (GNNs) for Graph Summarization
-Here we provide more details about the papers we have cited in each section of the survey (Submitted for the IJCAI Conferece 2023).
+Here we provide more details about the papers we have cited in each section of the survey.

 We categorized the state of the art into four groups: Graph Recurrent Networks (GRNs), Graph Convolutional Networks (GCNs), Graph Auto-encoders (GAEs), and Graph Attention Networks (GATs).